Skip to content

 Final thoughts

-If you can do those six things in simple German, you already have restaurant language that is genuinely useful on a real trip.
+If you can do those things in simple German, your restaurant German is already genuinely useful on a real trip.

 Share this post on: